cvelas31/data_engineer_resources/Data_Modeling/README.md

 **Caveats to NoSQL and ACID Transactions**
 There are some NoSQL databases that offer some form of ACID transaction.
 As of v4.0, MongoDB added multi-document ACID transactions within a single replica set.
 With their later version, v4.2, they have added multi-document ACID transactions in a sharded/partitioned deployment.

 -----------

 # Relational Databases

+**SUMMARY:**
+What we learned:
+What makes a database a relational database and Codd’s 12 rules of relational database design The difference between different types of workloads for databases OLAP and OLTP The process of database normalization and the normal forms.
+Denormalization and when it should be used.
+Fact vs dimension tables as a concept and how to apply that to our data modeling How the star and snowflake schemas use the concepts of fact and dimension tables to make getting value out of the data easier.

 ## Definitions
 - Database: Set of related data and is organized